vertigo-io/vertigo-core/README.md

 * __publisher__ : lightweigth publisher tool.
 Produce documents from a user's defined template and application's datas.
 Templates are really easy to modified because they just are ODT or DOCX with tags.

-##vertigo-rest
+##vertigo-vega
+Push your apps to others.

-Add a rest access to your application.
+* __rest__ : Add a rest access to your application.
 Mainly oriented for production-ready Single-Page-Application.
+And production's security ready.

 ##vertigo-ccc